Committed to minimizing our environmental impact

 Montem’s water monitoring program looks at both groundwater and surface water.

 Groundwater is water that collects or flows under the earth’s surface, filling the porous spaces in soil, sediment, and rocks.
 Groundwater in the Crowsnest Pass generally originates from rainfall and snowfall, which then replenishes the local aquifers.

 Surface water is water that collects on the ground or in a stream, river, lake, wetland, or ocean; it is related to water collecting as groundwater or atmospheric water.
-This water is characterized in the local area with systems such as the Crowsnest Creek and tributaries.
+This water is characterized in the area of Tent Mountain with systems such as the Crowsnest Creek and its tributaries.